-- 8.42 Exceptionally, Senate or its delegated authority may permit a student to submit the thesis for examination either before the minimum registration period, or after the maximum registration period, or to extend the writing up period and/or period of registration for a maximum of 12 months. - 8.43 In exceptional circumstances, Senate (or its delegated authority) may approve an extension to the maximum permitted duration of study for a longer period than 12 months. - 8.44 Exceptions to the minimum and maximum periods of study for research studies programmes are set out in programme handbooks.
+- 8.47 Exceptionally, Senate or its delegated authority may permit a student to submit the thesis for examination either before the minimum registration period, or after the maximum registration period, or to extend the writing up period and/or period of registration for a maximum of 12 months.
+The maximum extension for the ResM is 6 months. - 8.48 In exceptional circumstances, Senate (or its delegated authority) may approve an extension to the maximum permitted duration of study for a longer period than 12 months (6 months for the ResM).

+8.49 Exceptions to the minimum and maximum periods of study for research studies programmes are set out in programme guidance.